Part 3 of our 4-part series on Strategic Planning in a Rapidly Changing Environment

 Let’s look at two powerful methods to simply and effectively collect and analyze data for planning purposes: SWOT and SOAR.

-Most of our clients are familiar with SWOT Analysis, which is used widely for Strategic Planning.
+Most of our clients are familiar with the SWOT Analysis, which is used widely for Strategic Planning.
 It evaluates the Strengths, Weaknesses, Opportunities, and Threats affecting an organization or program.

 • Strengths: characteristics of the organization or program that give it an advantage over others.